College Packing List: A Realistic Guide on What to Bring and What to Skip

 ❑ Other decor

-❑ Rolling cart*
+❑ Rolling utility cart*

 Hold off until you check with your roommate –